adrielldagasuan/Log.io/README.md

 }
 ```

+Chokidar has the option of exluding files/folders that will not be watched.
+Currently, this is set in the harverster.js file but in the future this option will be retrieved from the harvester.conf file.

 Next steps:
 - Read chokidar options from harvester.conf file
 - Update dependencies since some functionalities are already deprecated